-There may be additional information about the calling party or the call that could be relevant to authorization for 'Resource-Priority'.
+There may be additional information about the calling party or the call that could be relevant to authorization for 'SIP Resource-Priority'.
 This may include information related to the device subscription of the caller, or to any institutions that the caller or device is associated with, or even categories of institutions.
 All of these data elements would benefit from the secure attestations provided by the STIR and PASSporT frameworks.
-The specification of the "rph" claim could entail the optional presence of one or more such additional information fields.
+The specification of the "rph" claim could entail the optional presence of one or more such additional information fields applicable to 'SIP Resource-Priority'.